odin1982/spring/README.md

 The key to working with class-scoped methods and constants in SpEL is to use the T() operator.
 The result of the T() operator is a Class object that represents.

 The real value of the T() operator is that it gives us access to static methods and constants on a given class.

+## The four kinds of autowiring
+* byName: 		Intenta hacer coincidir todas las propiedades del bean autowired con beans que tienen el mismo nombre (o ID) que las propiedades.
+* byName:  		Attempts to match all properties of the autowired bean with beans that have the same name (or ID) as the properties.
+Properties for which there’s no matching bean will 			remain unwired.
+* byType:		Attempts to match all properties of the autowired bean with beans whose types are assignable to the properties.
+Properties for which there’s no matching bean will 				remain unwired.
+* constructor: 	Tries to match up a constructor of the autowired bean with beans whose types are assignable to the constructor arguments.
+* autodetect:	Attempts to apply constructor autowiring first.
+If that fails,byType will be tried.